 The 27 IDFC members, for the most part in emerging markets, are the largest providers of public development finance in the world and the first provider of climate finance with US$4 trillion in combined assets and annual commitments averaging more than $600 billion in the past five years.

-Over the period 2014-2018, the national and regional development banks of the IDFC reported on average close to US$150bn yearly of climate finance, representing about 20% of their total financial commitments.
+Over the period 2014-2018, the IDFC national and regional development banks reported on annual average nearly US$150bn in climate finance, representing about 20% of their total financial commitments.
 The IDFC members have also shown they have the technical and financial capacities to deliver even higher amounts of climate finance, as the US$ 200 billion mark of yearly climate finance was reached during this period.

 • IDFC members reported total green finance commitments of $197 billion.
-This represents a 47% increase from 2018, but still below the high point reached in 2017.
+This represents a 47% increase from 2018, but remains below the high point reached in 2017.
 Cumulative green finance commitments by IDFC members have reached $867 billion since 2015.

 • Green finance commitments represented approximately 25% of total new commitments reported by members.
 Green commitments have consistently represented more than one fifth of total IDFC investments since 2015.

 • Climate finance – consisting of all activities related to mitigation of GHG emissions and adaptation to climate change – accounted for 95% of total green finance ($187 billion).

 • Finance for green energy and mitigation of greenhouse gases was the largest category, representing 88% of climate finance.